JayCuthrell/jaycuthrell.com/_pages/resume.md

 ### Leadership Philosophy

-- Outcomes are what matter.
+- Outcomes are what matters.
 - Work is what is done, not where or how, in support of an outcome.
 - Radical transparency and radical ownership are elemental to achieving outcomes.